 The REAP List is a listing of properties that are currently part of the Rent Escrow Account Program.
 Sorted by the Assessor Parcel Number (APN), this list also includes the property address and REAP Case ID number.
 This document is available as a PDF file only and cannot be provided as an Excel (.xls) spreadsheet.

-For all other LAHD records, please submit a CPRA request as noted below.
+For all other HCIDLA records, please submit a CPRA request as noted below.

 California Public Records Act (CPRA) Requests: